Your guide to the

 [NightsBridge Note: Remember again that this is written for large hotels and small properties alike.
 Apply what works in your situation.
 What you’re trying to avoid is people touching the same items other people have just used, or touching uncovered food on a breakfast buffet with hands (e.g. muffins):]

-- Buffets should be discontinued if possible and food should be plated and/or provided in covered single portions only.
+- Spoon/tong self-service buffets are not allowed, and buffets should be discontinued if possible and food should be plated and/or provided in covered single portions only.

 - Menus must be replaced with non-touch options or sanitised after each guest use.